Free • No signup Fix White balance interior · Free

 Do I need to select or mark areas before fixing white balance?

 No. White balance is a global correction — just describe the color cast and target balance in your prompt: 'fix the yellow color cast and make the white walls look white.'
 The AI corrects the whole room from description.
-Only use markers if one specific zone has a different cast than the rest.

 Can this fix photos with mixed lighting — daylight plus lamps?